 "They will be given a chance to account for themselves at the hearing before we make a decision," he said.

 "If the panel then decide that the disposal contravenes the code of ethics, they have the power to recommend expulsion from the Museums Association."

 The body sets ethical standards for museums and is seen as a benchmark for the industry.

-Croydon's items will be auctioned in Hong Kong in November.'Difficult decision'
+Croydon's items will be auctioned in Hong Kong in November.